thumbliner/thumbliner/bio.md

 A curious outsider in Canada.
 Thumbliner is a digital handle; and this is a non-commercial space, packed with friends.<br>

 Glad to have you!
-Look around and share ideas...<br>
+Look around and share your picks...

 cast [at] thumbliner [dot] com